-The Analysis for Innovators (A4I) Competition has been running since 2016 and is now in the fourth round of funding.
+The Analysis for Innovators (A4I) Competition has been running since 2016 and is now in the fifth round of funding.

 Analysis for Innovators (A4I) is a very different type of programme from Innovate UK’s usual grant funding competitions.
 It is focused on helping individual companies solve tricky and, perhaps, long running technical problems affecting existing processes, products or services.

-The programme’s aim is to help boost a company’s productivity or competitiveness by enabling the UK’s top scientists using their world-class facilities, often otherwise inaccessible, to work with companies to address problems in innovative ways.
+The programme’s aim is to help boost a company’s productivity or competitiveness by enabling the UK’s top scientists, using their other world-class facilities, to work with companies to address problems in innovative ways.

-Each Round of the competition is divided into three distinct parts:
+Each Competition is divided into three distinct parts:

 - The Brokerage Meetings

-- Phase 2 – Applications for grant funding for a project
+- Stage 2 – Application for a funded project

-A company, of any size, can make up to two applications to Round Four.
 Each application should cover an issue that impacts the company’s productivity or competitiveness.
-As well as the responses to 3 questions about the problem the company is trying to address the applicant should produce a video (up to 3 minutes) that illustrates the problem.
+As well as the responses to 3 questions about the problem the company is trying to address the applicant must produce a video (up to 2 minutes) that illustrates the problem.

 In the video you can show the production line, products, diagrams or a presentation.
 The quality of the video is not critical – it could be made using a smart phone or a webcam.